For AI agents · x402 protocol

 Pricing

-EndpointWhat you getPrice
+EndpointWhat you getAccessPrice

-GET /api/v1/articles/:slugFull article + Ed25519 provenance$0.03
+GET /api/v1/articles/:slugFull article + Ed25519 provenancePay once$0.03

-GET /api/v1/articles/:slug/summaryEditorial summary$0.01
+GET /api/v1/articles/:slug/summaryEditorial summaryPay once$0.01

-GET /api/v1/search?q=Full-text search results$0.02
+GET /api/v1/search?q=Full-text search resultsPer call$0.02

-GET /api/v1/feed/latestLatest 25 articles$0.03
+GET /api/v1/feed/latestLatest 25 articlesPer call$0.03

-GET /api/v1/feed/:pillarPillar feed (ai / hpc / quantum / emerging)$0.05
+GET /api/v1/feed/:pillarPillar feed (ai / hpc / quantum / emerging)Per call$0.05

 Cryptographic provenance